The California Eviction Process: Cost & Steps

 The judge will make a decision after hearing both sides.
 They will either side with you and the tenant will vacate, or they will side with the tenant and the tenant will remain in your property.

-A Writ of Possession will be issued in the event you win the case.
-The sheriff will post this notice to the tenant five to 15 days after judgment and the sheriff lockout will occur approximately one week later.
+If you win the case, a Writ of Possession will be issued.
+Then the sheriff will post this notice to the tenant five to 15 days after judgment.
+Finally, the sheriff lockout will occur approximately one week later.
 You should be prepared to meet the sheriff for the lockout and hire a locksmith.
 They will change the locks so the tenant cannot access the property.

 The judge may also order your tenant to pay back rent, damages, penalties, and costs (attorney and court fees) related to the case.
 If your tenant wins, you may have to pay their costs associated with the case.